 - unusual weight gain

 - flu-like symptoms

 - swelling of the arms and legs, hands and feet

 - vomit blood

 These are not all of the possible side effects with NSAID medicines.
-Talk to your health care provider or pharmacist for more information about NSAID medicines.
-Call your health care provider for medical advice about side effects.
+Talk to your healthcare provider or pharmacist for more information about NSAID medicines.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 NSAID medicines that need a prescription

 |Ibuprofen||Motrin, Tab-Profen, Vicoprofen* (combined with hydrocodone), Combunox (combined with oxycodone)|

 |* Vicoprofen contains the same dose of ibuprofen as over-the-counter (OTC) NSAIDs, and is usually used for less than 10 days to treat pain.
 The OTC NSAID label warns that long-term continuous use may increase the risk of heart attack or stroke.|

 What other important information should I know about VIMOVO?